Dr. Rachel Franklin

 This wide range of musical expertise has brought her back repeatedly to enthusiastic audiences across the DMV, including the Academy Art Museum in Easton MD, the Chesapeake Film Festival and many others.
 Besides appreciating her performing artistry, her listeners rave about her warm and engaging style as she demonstrates with unique illustrations on the piano.

-British-born pianist Rachel Franklin is much in demand as performer, music lecturer and teacher.
-As a Pro Musicis International Award winner, she gave her solo debuts in Carnegie Recital Hall, New York, and Jordan Hall, Boston.
-The Boston Globe enthused about her “beautiful differentiations of color, touch and texture” and described a performance on her solo debut CD as “not inferior…to the recorded performances by Cortot and Rubinstein."
-She has also given European Pro Musicis solo debuts in Paris and Rome.
-At the Wigmore Hall, London, critics applauded her "stunning individuality," "exquisite dynamic control," and "amazing power and solidity of technique."
-The Washington Post has praised her “cool-headed bravura and panache” and the Baltimore Sun lauded “a flawless crystalline technique, and warmth and electricity in her playing."
-Recent successes include concertos with the Annapolis Symphony Orchestra, the Amadeus Orchestra, the Arlington Philharmonic, Washington Sinfonietta, the Symphony of the Potomac and the Piedmont Symphony Orchestra.
+Rachel Franklin has concertized in major halls across Europe, Canada and the US.
+When, as a Pro Musicis International Award winner, she gave her solo debuts in Carnegie Recital Hall, New York, and Jordan Hall, Boston, the Boston Globe enthused about her “beautiful differentiations of color, touch and texture” and described a performance on her solo debut CD as “not inferior…to the recorded performances by Cortot and Rubinstein.”
+The Washington Post has praised her “cool-headed bravura and panache” and the Baltimore Sun lauded “a flawless crystalline technique and warmth and electricity in her playing.”

 Rachel Franklin studied at the Yehudi Menuhin School, the Royal College of Music, and the Rubin Academy of Music, Tel Aviv University, where she won First Prize in the school’s piano competition and received highest honors upon graduation.